Create adorable Christmas goodie packaging in the shape of gingerbread houses.

 – Hole Punch

-Download the kraft paper cut file and set your Silhouette or Cricut machine to cut cardstock.
+Download the kraft paper cut file and set your Silhouette machine to cut cardstock.
 Cut the shape twice, on two separate pieces of cardstock.

 Fold along the perforated lines, as shown in the photo below.
 Repeat on the second piece.